-There is typically no set duration for arrangements with asset managers, although the continued appointment all for asset managers will be reviewed periodically, and at least every three years.
+There is typically no set duration for arrangements with asset managers, although the continued appointment for all asset managers will be reviewed periodically, at least every three years.
 Where closed ended vehicles are used, the duration may be defined by the nature of the underlying investments.

-The Trustee believes they have a duty as institutional investors to invest in a responsible manner and where appropriate will query managers on the rationale for holding positions in companies who contribute significant negative externalities to society, regardless of whether the action may be financially material.
+The Trustee believes it has a duty as institutional investors to invest in a responsible manner and where appropriate will query managers on the rationale for holding positions in companies who contribute significant negative externalities to society, regardless of whether the action may be financially material.